Under 17 Frequently Asked Questions

 What if I want to leave school to enter the workforce, do work-related training or get an apprenticeship or traineeship?

-You and your parents will need to seek an Approval Statement through the ACT Department of Education and Training to ensure the training you receive or employment you undertake meets the Department’s guidelines.
+You and your parents will need to seek an Approval Statement through the ACT Education Directorate to ensure the training you receive or employment you undertake meets the Department's guidelines.

 What if I want to study up to Year 12 but not in a school setting?

 You can choose to study with an education provider such as the Canberra Institute of Technology.
-For more information about non-school options, visit www.det.act.gov.au
+For more information about non-school options, visit the ACT Education Directorate webpage.

 If I'm enrolling at CIT, do I need an Approval Statement?